anayjoshi/anayjoshi.github.io/_posts/2014-02-04-the-informal-does-the-formal.md

 layout: post
 category: posts
 permalink: the-informal-does-the-formal
-summary: On my college courses which just stayed in college
+summary: On my college courses, which so far, have stayed back in college
 ---

 You study a subject formally, (maybe in a degree program), and end up not touching it for the rest of your life.
 On the contrary, some skill which you never quite *studied*, but which you acquired from work  .. ends up giving you bread, butter and maybe some jam.